infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/navigation.md

 Tip

 : The minimum aircraft separation that you must maintain at all times is 3nm of each other laterally, or 1000ft vertically.
-When under active ATC they will ensure this separation is maintained.
-In busy airspace it is common to see lots of Amber aircraft - don’t overreact, just keep a good eye on your mini map whilst flying!
+When under active ATC, they will ensure this separation is maintained.
+In busy airspace it is common to see lots of Amber aircraft symbols - don’t overreact, just keep a good eye on your mini map whilst flying!